-Air purifiers work best in a closed room environment and this worries some who are concerned that there wouldn’t be enough oxygen coming in when all doors and windows are closed.
+Air purifiers work best in a closed room environment, but this makes some people worry that closing windows starves us of oxygen.
 Yet recent tests in a real apartment — with as many as seven people in a small room — show less than 1% change in oxygen levels in a closed room.

 Fears of low oxygen levels are easy to find.
-Quora user Arghya Roy, says a closed room running air condition leads to low levels of oxygen.
+For example, question-answer site Quora asks whether running an air conditioner in a closed room leads to low levels of oxygen.

-The logic is simple: The room is closed, humans breathe in oxygen, so oxygen levels should decrease over time.
-Or should it not?
+The logic of this fear is simple: The room is closed, humans breathe in oxygen, so oxygen levels should decrease over time, right?

 Smart Air tested this question by tracking oxygen levels with an iBrid MX6.
 We used the Smart Air office as an extreme testing site because the humble Smart Air office has seven people packed into just 34.5m² room.

 On top of that, the office windows and doors are sealed with insulation tape to prevent polluted air from getting in (the office has no central air system).
 We tracked oxygen levels throughout normal workdays, keeping the door shut except for when people left and came back from lunch at midday.